MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

 ### Acknowledgements

-The powerful concepts of the **Tricycle MVP** and **The Broken Window Theory** are notable principles widely shared in the product community and are codified in documents such as the [Shopify Product Principles](https://www.shopify.com/careers/product-principles).
+The concepts of the **Tricycle MVP** and **The Broken Window Theory** are notable principles widely shared in the product community and are codified in documents such as the [Shopify Product Principles](https://www.shopify.com/careers/product-principles).